-If we want to calculate invariant vector but with components being floating point numbers we use self. invariant\distance\vector function.
+If we want to calculate invariant vector but with components being floating point numbers we use self.invariant\distance\vector function.
 You may ask why not using floating point always?
 The reason is that sometimes CC3D expects vectors/points with integer coordinates to e.g. access specific lattice points.
 By using appropriate distance functions you may write cleaner code and avoid casting and rounding operators.
 However this is a matter of taste and if you prefer using floating point coordinates it is perfectly fine.
 Just be aware that when converting floating point coordinate to integer you need to use round and int functions.

 Function self.distance calculates distance between two points in a naïve way.
 Sometimes this is all you need.
 Finally the set of last four calls self.distance\vector\between\cells, self. invariant\distance\vector\between\cells, self.distance\between\cells, self. invariant\distance\between\cells calculates distances and vectors between center of masses of cells.
-You could replace self.invariant\distance\vector\between\cells(self.cellA,self.cellB)
+You could replace with but it is not hard to notice that the former is much easier to read.

+'''

+self.invariant_distance_vector_between_cells(self.cellA,self.cellB)

+'''